3hiuwoo/PMQ/README.md

 ## Preparation

-To install all required module, run one of the lines of code below:
+To install all required modules, run one of the lines of code below:
 ```
 pip install -r requirement.txt
 conda install --file requirement.txt